Helpdesk & Ticketing · Fairfield

 Exactly what you get

 You get a helpdesk where every ticket arrives linked to the customer's orders, shipments, and account, so agents answer without leaving the screen and operational patterns surface in the data.
-It integrates with your ERP software, inventory management software, and custom CRM for full context, and feeds a business intelligence dashboard so the recurring root causes behind your tickets finally become visible.
+It integrates with your ERP software, inventory management software, and custom CRM for full context, and feeds a business intelligence (BI) dashboard so the recurring root causes behind your tickets finally become visible.

 How to choose a developer in Fairfield